Crockpot Peanut Butter Soup

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

+Soup with lentils and brown rice is probably too high in carbs for low-carb diet plans.
 It’s important to use natural peanut butter if you’re making Crockpot Peanut Butter Soup for the original South Beach Diet, since many brands of peanut butter have a lot of added sugar.
-The use of brown rice would make this a phase two or three choice, but you could leave out the rice if you wanted to eat it for phase one.
-All the ingredients here are good choices for a low-glycemic eating plan but soup with lentils and brown rice is too high in carbs for a low-carb diet plan.
+The use of brown rice would make this a phase two or three choice for South Beach, but you could leave out the rice if you wanted to eat it for phase one.

 Find More Recipes Like This One: